 If you want to go bush this weekend, there are heaps of places you can go.

-West Auckland is home to some of the best bush experiences in the region but while the forested areas in the Waitākere Ranges and some higher-risk tracks in the Hunua Ranges are closed to help keep our kauri standing (visit for more info), we all need to find alternatives for our weekend adventures.
+West Auckland is home to some of the best bush experiences in the region but while the forested areas in the Waitākere Ranges and some higher-risk tracks in the Hunua Ranges are closed to help keep our kauri standing (visit for more info), we all need to find alternatives for our outdoorsy adventures.

 With more than 4000 parks across the region – there are heaps of alternatives out there!

-Here’s some to check out this weekend:
+Here’s some for you to check out:

 For a bush walk